MachineLemonade/docs/v0.10/kubepodoperator.md

     - If you're running the KubePodOperator, it needs to know *which* namespace to run in and where to look for the config file
     - On Astronomer Cloud, your namespace is `astronomer-cloud-prod-deployment-release-name` (e.g. `astronomer-cloud-prod-frigid-vacuum-0996`)
     - On Astronomer Enterprise, this would be a combination of your platform namespace and your deployment's release name in the following format: `base-namespace-deployment-release-name` (e.g. `astronomer-frigid-vacuum-0996`)
-    - The namespace variable is injected into your deployment's [airflow.cfg](https://airflow.apache.org/howto/set-config.html) via a Kubernetes `ConfigMap` as seen [here](https://github.com/astronomer/helm.astronomer.io/blob/master/charts/airflow/templates/configmap.yaml#L46-L47), which means you can programmatically import the namespace as an Environment Variable (shown above)
+    - The namespace variable is injected into your deployment's [airflow.cfg](https://airflow.apache.org/howto/set-config.html), which means you can programmatically import the namespace as an Environment Variable (shown above)
 2. `in_cluster`
     - Set the `in_cluster` parameter to `True` in your code
     - This will tell your task to look inside the cluster for the Kubernetes config.
 In this setup, your workers are tied to a role with the right privileges in the cluster